 - write to you and acknowledge receipt of your request

-- Notify any individuals about the potential release of their personal information where required
+- ·notify any individuals about the potential release of their personal information where required and seek their views

-- Prepare a decision letter which explains the documents to be released in full or in part, documents that could not be located and any exemptions that have been applied.
+- prepare a decision which explains the documents to be released in full or in part, documents that could not be located and any exemptions that have been applied

 Appeals and Review